 And that’s it!

 We hope this article helped you learn how to check if Google Analytics is working on your site.
-We think you might also want to know How to Add Google Analytics 4 to WordPress.
+We think you might also want to check out Google Analytics Not Working: 13 Common Errors & How to Fix Them.

 And don’t forget to follow us on Twitter, Facebook and YouTube for more helpful Google Analytics tips.